-Description te location as an individual or with a small thing accessibility features, accommodations, ate.
-Check BIE policy on the maximum in a small testing group. pecific time of day based on their individual he morning; no testing after lunch). cally assigned location. lized area or setting (e.g., front of the or, library, etc.). red equipment or furniture needed for a ent (e.g., low lighting; adaptive seat). ent takes a break due to pre-existing or sudden or long-term medical condition.
-Student's Breaks: Student requests a bathroom break otted testing time.
-Student's testing time does : Student pauses and stretches.
-Student's stop. s, according to BIE policy. reads aloud the assessment to him or herself. al device such as a whisper phone, read to e, or use other strategies from classroom
+Administrative Consideration Description Small Group Testing Student is tested in a separate location as an individual or with a small group of students with matching accessibility features, accommodations, or testing needs as appropriate.
+Check BIE policy on the maximum number of students allowed in a small testing group.
+Time of Day Student is tested during a specific time of day based on their individual needs (e.g., ELA/literacy in the morning; no testing after lunch).
+Separate or Alternate Location Student is tested in a specifically assigned location.
+Specified Area or Setting Student is tested in a specialized area or setting (e.g., front of the classroom, seat near the door, library, etc.).
+Adaptive and Specialized Equipment or Furniture Student is provided specialized equipment or furniture needed for a successful testing environment (e.g., low lighting; adaptive seat).
+Frequent Breaks Guidance on logistics for administrating the CCRS summative assessments with frequent breaks: Medical Breaks: Student takes a break due to pre-existing or sudden onset of a temporary or long-term medical condition.
+Student's testing time stops.
+Individual Bathroom Breaks: Student requests a bathroom break within their overall allotted testing time.
+Student's testing time does not stop.
+In-Chair Stretch Break: Student pauses and stretches.
+Student's testing time does not stop.
+Other Frequent Breaks, according to BIE policy.
+Student Reads Assessment Aloud to Self Student's accommodations will list "Student Read Aloud" in Pearson Access.
+During Testing: The student reads aloud the assessment to him or herself.
+Students may use an external device such as a whisper phone, read to themselves in a normal voice, or use other strategies from classroom instruction.
+The student must be tested in a separate setting.